dhirajpatra/flask_pytest/README.md

-# simple application to use python and flask
+# simple application to use pytest with flask

 This application created from a tutorial.
 I have shared here to use as a template for flask and pytest.